 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Ebola Vaccine Indication

 Ad26.ZEBOV / MVA-BN-Filo is indicated to provide an active acquired immunity Ebola virus.
-Clinical results so far reported indicate that Ad26.ZEBOV prime immunization readily induces an immune response which is enhanced further by MVA-BN-Filo boosting, inducing a durable immunity to Ebola Zaire, and that both the prime and boost are well tolerated with a good safety profile.
+Clinical results so far reported indicate that Ad26.ZEBOV prime immunization readily induces an immune response enhanced by MVA-BN-Filo boosting, inducing a durable immunity to Ebola Zaire.
+Both the prime and boost are well tolerated with a good safety profile.

 Janssen’s investigational Ebola vaccine regimen is specifically designed to support preventive vaccination in countries that are at risk of Ebola outbreaks, as well as for other at-risk groups such as healthcare workers, Biosafety Level 4 (BSL-4) lab workers, the military deployed from other countries, airport staff and visitors to high-risk countries.

-This prophylactic 2-dose regimen is therefore not suitable for an outbreak response where immediate protection is necessary.
+Therefore, this prophylactic 2-dose regimen is not suitable for an outbreak response where immediate protection is necessary.

 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Ebola Vaccine Dosage

-A study published by The Lancet on November 17, 2020, found 'the two-dose heterologous regimen with Ad26.ZEBOV and MVA-BN-Filo were safe, well-tolerated, and immunogenic, with humoral and cellular immune responses persisting for 1 year after vaccination.
-Taken together, these data support the intended prophylactic indication for the vaccine regimen.
-This study was funded by the Innovative Medicines Initiative and Janssen Vaccines & Prevention BV.
+A study published in 2020 found 'the two-dose heterologous regimen with Ad26.ZEBOV and MVA-BN-Filo were safe, well-tolerated, and immunogenic, with humoral and cellular immune responses persisting for 1 year after vaccination.

 November 17, 2020 - Study published by The Lancet: Vaccine innovation spurred by the long wait for an Ebola virus vaccine.
-Currently, the rVSV-based vaccine is used to immunize at-risk individuals during the ongoing Ebola virus outbreaks to limit the spread of the disease.
-However, immunization of specific populations (eg, health-care workers) in endemic countries outside of outbreak epicenters could reduce the likelihood of amplification from spillover events in humans.
+Currently, the rVSV-based vaccine is used to immunize at-risk individuals during the ongoing Ebola virus outbreaks to limit the disease's spread.
+However, immunization of specific populations (e.g., health-care workers) in endemic countries outside of outbreak epicenters could reduce the likelihood of amplification from spillover events in humans.

-July 1, 2020 - The European Commission adopted the decision granting marketing authorizations to the company Janssen, a Johnson & Johnson company, for a vaccine against Ebola.
-The authorization was granted in one month, further demonstrating the Commission's commitment to placing the protection of public health as a priority.
-The new Ebola vaccine, which consists of two components, called Zabdeno and Mvabea, had been in development with the support of the Commission.
-This decision follows a recommendation from the European Medicines Agency, which has assessed the benefits and risks of the vaccine.
+July 1, 2020 - The European Commission adopted the decision granting marketing authorizations to Janssen, a Johnson & Johnson company, for a vaccine against Ebola.
+The approval was granted in one month, further demonstrating the Commission's commitment to placing public health protection as a priority.
+The recent Ebola vaccine, which consists of two components, called Zabdeno and Mvabea, had been in development with the Commission's support.
+This decision follows a recommendation from the European Medicines Agency, which has assessed the vaccine's benefits and risks.

-May 29, 2020 - Pending the final approval by the European Commission of the MVA-BN Filo vaccine, Bavarian Nordic would be eligible to receive a milestone payment of USD 10 million under the license agreement with Janssen.
+May 29, 2020 - Pending the European Commission of the MVA-BN Filo vaccine's final approval, Bavarian Nordic would be eligible to receive a milestone payment of USD 10 million under the license agreement Janssen.
 Bavarian Nordic and Janssen entered an agreement in 2014, under which MVA-BN Filo was licensed to Janssen as part of their commitment to developing an Ebola vaccine regimen.
-Under the agreement, Bavarian Nordic also manufactured a significant amount of vaccines.
+Under the contract, Bavarian Nordic also manufactured a significant amount of vaccines.

 May 15, 2020 - Ebola outbreak in the western section of the Democratic Republic of the Congo.